hoangsonww/The-MovieVerse-Database/.github/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Install Emscripten and compile the C code to WebAssembly (refer to the README.md file in the `utilities` directory [here](../MovieVerse-Utilities/README.md).)
 4. Take a look at the project configuration directory (project-config) and make sure that the paths are correct.
-5. Visit the backend directory and install the dependencies (if any):
+5. Visit the root directory and install the dependencies (if any):
     ```bash
     npm install
     ```
-6. Start the backend servers and services (refer to the [README.md](../MovieVerse-Backend/README.md) file in the `MovieVerse-Backend` directory for more information).
-7. Visit the frontend directory (root) and install the dependencies (if any):
+6. Visit the backend directory and install the dependencies (if any):
     ```bash
+    cd MovieVerse-Backend
-    npm install
+    pip install -r requirements.txt
     ```
-8. Start the frontend server:
+7. Start the backend servers and services (refer to the [README.md](../MovieVerse-Backend/README.md) file in the `MovieVerse-Backend` directory for more information).
+Or, for your convenience, you may simply run the following command, provided that you already have MySQL, PostgreSQL, Redis, MongoDB, and RabbitMQ running on your system:
     ```bash
+    npm run backend
+    ```
+8. Return to the **root** directory and start the development server:
+    ```bash
     npm start
     ```
-9. Visit the mobile app directory and install the dependencies (if any):
+9. **If you would also like to develop the mobile app versions:** Visit the mobile app directory and install the dependencies (if any):
     ```bash
+    cd MovieVerse-Mobile
     npm install
     cordova platform add ios
     cordova platform add android